 *What does safely managed sanitation mean?

 Using hygienic toilet facilities that are not shared with other households and where excreta is either separated from human contact and safely disposed of or transported and treated off-site, thereby protecting people and the environment from disease agents.
 WHO/UNICEF

 Without safely managed sanitation families have to go to the toilet outside in the open, and untreated human waste gets out into the environment, contaminating water sources and spreading disease.

 Women and girls often wait to go to the toilet outside when it’s dark leaving them vulnerable to being attacked.
 Having nowhere to deal with your period privately is distressing and 1 in 10 girls in Africa miss school during menstruation.

 In Zambia and Mozambique 30 children under 5 die every single day due to diarrhoea, an easily treatable disease.
-Regularly falling ill affects causes children to regularly miss school, reducing the opportunities available to them in later life.
+Regularly falling ill causes children to miss school too often, reducing the opportunities available to them in later life.